-On arrival at Malaga Airport you will be met by your local Skedaddle guide and transferred to the spa town of Lanjaron, the starting point of our classic loop of the imposing Sierra Nevada mountain range.
+On arrival in Malaga you will be met by your local Skedaddle guide and transferred to the spa town of Lanjaron, the starting point of our classic loop of the imposing Sierra Nevada mountain range.
 Lanjaron, famed for the quality of its drinking water, is the gateway to the Alpujarras, a spectacular region bathed in bright, clear light on the southern slopes of the Sierra Nevada.
 Before the Spanish reclaimed their land the Moors left an impressive scattering of whitewashed villages across the mountainsides and above deep ravines almost identical to those found in the Atlas mountains of Morocco.
 However, we are in Spain and tomorrow we start our incredible journey.

 - Meals: Breakfast, lunch

 After breakfast we will head off on our bikes straight from the hotel door into the heart of the Alpujarra.
 With stunning vistas across the deep Guadalfeo valley we’ll pass through Orgiva, the capital of the area and begin our climbing into the High Alpujarra.

 We’ll pass the stunning Poquiera Gorge and the traditional, picturesque villages of Pampaneira and Bubion, perfectly situated for a coffee break to contemplate your first experience of the simple local architecture and handicrafts produced in the area.